Last sign before exit

 Portugal

-All focals of the exit.
+All exit destinations in a list.
 Unlike the AD signs, this information is placed on a white sign (which is the colour used for locals roads in Portugal).
 Must be something for the Iberic peninsula.
 For the road ahead, the road number is written in plain text, but no European road number is given.
 Apart from the control city, the sign refers to a different part of town (the North of town, where you'd reach the South through this exit).

 Photo: Seppl